 Can a rabbit corpse be used as compost?

-Think about asking a nearby farmer if they’ll compost your rabbit’s remains if you live near one.
+Consider asking a nearby farmer if they’ll compost your rabbit’s remains if you live near one.
 A farm will often agree to do so since they already have a comparable pile at their place of employment.

 Is it legal to bury a rabbit on public grounds?